MUSEOBENINI: An artistic journey

 “All these years, we’ve done the opposite of what other artists do,” Benini said in his 6,500-square-foot gallery, MUSEOBENINI, in Marble Falls.

-He and his wife, Lorraine Benini, moved to the 35-acre property on FM 2147 East in 2014 from their Johnson City sculpture ranch, where they had lived since 1999.
+He and his wife, Lorraine Benini, moved to the 35-acre property at 3440 FM 2147 East in 2014 from their Johnson City sculpture ranch, where they had lived since 1999.

-The gallery, which is open to visitors by appointment only, displays Benini’s work from one end to the next as a record of his artistic evolution.
+The gallery, which is open to visitors from 10 a.m.-6 p.m. on Saturdays and other days by appointment, displays Benini’s work from one end to the next as a record of his artistic evolution.
 It begins with the roses that earned him worldwide recognition and then moves through the years as his interest in other subjects and his reputation grew.
 Some of the earlier works, from his teens and early 20s, are not on display, but, eventually, the couple hopes to expand the space to make room for that, too.
 Outside, a sculpture trail features works from a number of artists.

 Benini started his journey to the Texas Hill Country from Imola, Italy, where he was born in 1941.
 He began his art studies early, first learning landscapes and still life.
 As a teen, he struck out on his own, earning what money he could as a painter.